MicrosoftDocs/azure-management-docs/articles/azure-arc/container-storage/cloud-ingest-edge-volume-configuration.md

 ## Create a Cloud Ingest Persistent Volume Claim (PVC)

 1. Create a file named `cloudIngestPVC.yaml` with the following contents.
-Edit the `metadata::name` line and create a name for your Persistent Volume Claim.
+Edit the `metadata.name` line and create a name for your Persistent Volume Claim.
 This name is referenced on the last line of `deploymentExample.yaml` in the next step.
-Also, update the `metadata::namespace` value with your intended consuming pod.
-If you don't have an intended consuming pod, the `metadata::namespace` value is `default`.
+Also, update the `metadata.namespace` value with your intended consuming pod.
+If you don't have an intended consuming pod, the `metadata.namespace` value is `default`.
+The `spec.resources.requests.storage` parameter determines the size of the persistent volume.
+It's 2 GB in this example, but can be modified to fit your needs:

    [!INCLUDE [lowercase-note](includes/lowercase-note.md)]